OWASP/owasp-mastg/Document/0x05g-Testing-Network-Communication.md

 Applications targeting Android 7.0 (API level 24) or higher will use a **default Network Security Configuration that doesn't trust any user supplied CAs**, reducing the possibility of MITM attacks by luring users to install malicious CAs.

-[Decode the app using apktool](0x05b-Basic-Security_Testing.md#exploring-the-app-package) and verify that the `targetSdkVersion` in apktool.yml is equal or higher than `24`.
+[Decode the app using apktool](0x05b-Basic-Security_Testing.md#exploring-the-app-package) and verify that the `targetSdkVersion` in apktool.yml is equal to or higher than `24`.

 ```txt
 grep targetSdkVersion UnCrackable-Level3/apktool.yml
   targetSdkVersion: '28'
 ```

-However, even if `targetSdkVersion >=24`, the developers can disable default protection can be disabled by using a custom Network Security Configuration defining a custom trust anchor **forcing the app to trust user supplied CAs**.
+However, even if `targetSdkVersion >=24`, the developer can disable default protections by using a custom Network Security Configuration defining a custom trust anchor **forcing the app to trust user supplied CAs**.
 See ["Analyzing Custom Trust Anchors"](#analyzing-custom-trust-anchors).

 #### Analyzing Custom Trust Anchors